SystemsApproach/security/infra.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a BGP speaker announces a path to a particular prefix, how do we
 know that they really have such a path?
+And do we know that they will
-The short answer is that we
+use the path if asked to do so?
+The short answer to both questions is that we
 don't, but there has been a multi-decade quest to build mechanisms that
 enable greater confidence in the correctness of such
 announcements.
 This quest, and the slowness of its progress, was well